VILA-Lab/Mobile-MMLU/README.md

 ## Overview

 Mobile-MMLU is a comprehensive benchmark designed to evaluate mobile-compatible Large Language Models (LLMs) across 80 diverse fields including Education, Healthcare, and Technology.
 Our benchmark is redefining mobile intelligence evaluation for a smarter future, with a focus on real-world applicability and performance metrics that matter in mobile environments.

+We also introduce the **Mobile-MMLU-Pro**, which is a more compact and sophisticated version of Mobile-MMLU.
+You can look at both datasets at the Hugging Face ([Mobile-MMLU](https://huggingface.co/datasets/MBZUAI-LLM/Mobile-MMLU), [Mobile-MMLU-Pro](https://huggingface.co/datasets/MBZUAI-LLM/Mobile-MMLU-Pro)).

 ## Key Features